THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 Castelli is available at a lot of stores.
-You can find the Endurance X2 bib shorts at ones that also have high customer satisfaction ratings and are often running discounts on Castelli by clicking here to Competitive Cyclist, Chain Reaction Cycles, Wiggle, Merlin, Tredz 10% off w/code ITK10 and here to Competitive Cyclist, Chain Reaction Cycles, Wiggle, Evans Cycles, Tredz 10% off w/code ITK10 for the Podio Doppio jersey.
+You can find the Endurance X2 bib shorts at ones that also have high customer satisfaction ratings and are often running discounts by clicking here to my top-ranked store Competitive Cyclist 10% off one-time for In The Know Cycling readers with code ITKCC19 and at Knows Shop for other recommended stores with the best prices and here to Competitive Cyclist 10% off one-time for In The Know Cycling readers with code ITKCC19 and Know’s Shop for the Podio Doppio jersey.
 You can also get both by linking here to the Castelli site.

 dhb AERON SPEED – GOOD LOOKING AT A GREAT PRICE BUT NOT GREAT PERFORMING KIT

 As the in-house clothing brand at the large online retailer Wiggle and Chain Reaction Cycles, dhb sells kit that’s a good deal less expensive than the well-known cycling clothing brands.
 The question for me was would dhb’s best summer jersey and bib short offer performance good enough to recommend to a fellow enthusiast at any price?

 In short, the answer is no but, beyond the price advantage, there might be other reasons to have the dhb Aeron Speed Bib Shorts and Aeron Speed Short Sleeve Jersey in your summer kit drawer.